 A Father’s Letter.

 You might think that Children depend on their parents for almost everything, but parents depend too.
-If a parent says ‘Yes’ to their command, then the parent is good and caring, and if ‘no’ then the child thinks he has been adopted or something for which his/her parents want him to suffer and … huuu.
+If a parent says ‘Yes’ to their demands, then the parent is good and caring, and if they say ‘no’ then the child thinks he has been adopted or his/her parents want him to suffer, they don’t love him and … huuu.
 Let me control here for now.

 Look, son, now you are becoming a father and have my advice.
 Don’t let your child mingle with bad people.
 Don’t let him make friends who are not good.
-The friends of your child will determine the path he will lead himself to.
+His friends will determine the path he will lead himself to.